 Sales of flushable wipes have grown mainly due to their convenience.
 On the other hand, this convenience can come at a steep cost as detrimental effects these wipes can have on plumbing systems.
 Understanding how these flushable wipes can cause pump system damage and erosion can help you minimize repairs and maintenance and help you choose what type of pumps should be installed to better handle them.

-The two main issues with the older centrifugal pumps found in sewer and wastewater treatment facilities are clogging and the abrasiveness of grit or solids present.
+The two main issues with the older centrifugal pumps found in sewer and wastewater pumping facilities are clogging and the abrasiveness of grit or solids present.
 Pumping larger solids or cloth-type wipes found in wastewater treatment facilities can routinely cause clogging for centrifugal pumps.
 This is due to the intrinsic design of the centrifugal pump, which features a large rotating impeller with critical tolerances that do not allow solids to pass through easily.
 While this design works well with clear water or liquids, adding solids such as wet wipes to the mix can lead to a multitude of problems, including clogging and impeller erosion.
 Operators rely on their pumps working around the clock, so when a clog does happen it creates unwanted downtime and extra expense.

 Based on the low and critical tolerance in a centrifugal pump, any wear will cause the pumps dynamics to be thrown off, reducing its optimal efficiency.
 This results in a severe loss in suction.
 To remedy the damage to the pump, the pump must be taken out of operation and rebalanced or replaced entirely, which is very costly to the sewage or wastewater facility (tax payers).
 To help combat the wet wipe clogging issues, wastewater plants now often equip their pumps with comminutors – also known as sewage grinders – in order to break up the material so that the centrifugal pumps can handle it more effectively.
 However, while this does alleviate some of the issues, it still costs time and money to maintain and implement these grinders to existing pump systems.

 A chopper upgrade can also be fitted for use in sewage and wastewater pumping applications.
 For most other pump applications, the EDDY Pump works without comminutors, macerator or grinders because the tolerance is large enough to pass all material without any issues.
-But for large-scale municipal use, we recommend cutter to break down flushables and other non-organics because while Eddy Pumps can pass large waste and inorganic material, clogs can still happen downstream from the pump.
+But for large-scale municipal use, we recommend cutter to break down flushables and other non-organics because while EDDY Pumps can pass large waste and inorganic material, clogs can still happen downstream from the pump.

-As you can see from our detailed cost analysis, using the Eddy Pump will save you a large amount of time and money throughout the life of the machine.
+As you can see from our detailed cost analysis, using the EDDY Pump will save you a large amount of time and money throughout the life of the machine.
 Utilizing US Navy data, this cost analysis shows a total cost savings of over 17 million dollars for 25 pumps over a four-year span!

-With Eddy Pump, you can be confident you will enjoy less clogging, lower maintenance costs, more uptime and a happy project manager.
+With EDDY Pump, you can be confident you will enjoy less clogging, lower maintenance costs, more uptime and a happy project manager.
 Call us to match the right sized pump to your job.
 View our different pumps here.

 HD Pumps (Heavy Duty)